 Child custody can be the most contentious part of going through a divorce.
-We know you want what is best for your family, but you may have questions on how to achieve that.
+We know you want what’s best for your family, but you may have questions on how to achieve that.
 We’ve compiled some of the concerns many parents undergoing custody battles face.

 Can child custody be changed?

 Child custody can be changed via a child custody agreement modification.
-These are critical as verbal modifications tend to not stand up in court.
+These are critical as verbal modifications typically don’t stand up in court.
 Most often, child custody can be modified when it is in the best interest of the child or the custodial parent is moving and wishes to relocate the child.

 Can child custody be in a prenup?

-Even if it were included in a prenuptial agreement, a court would not follow it as valid because there are various factors to determine the best interest of the child.
+Even if it were included in a prenuptial agreement, a court would not follow it as valid.
+There are various factors to determine the best interest of the child that cannot be determined before a child is born.

 Can child custody be settled out of court?